urilivshits/pageinference/refactored/temp_context.md

   - Ensured proper handling of conversation history with the Responses API
   - References: background/background.js, background/api/openai.js

-- **[Search Web and Search Page Implementation]** Implemented toggle functionality for "search web" and "search page" features using the OpenAI Responses API:
-  - Added click handlers that toggle settings state (webSearch and pageScraping)
-  - Implemented visual feedback using the 'active' class on buttons
-  - Stored toggle states in Chrome storage for persistence
-  - Created specialized system prompts based on context and toggle state
-  - Implemented logic to select the appropriate system prompt based on toggle states
-  - Added proper web_search function tool to API requests
-  - Used correct Responses API format with function structure and parameters
-  - References: popup.js, background.js, background/api/openai.js

 ## Resolved Bugs
 <!--
 FORMAT GUIDE - DO NOT DELETE